-Research on Internet censorship is hampered by poor models of censor behavior.
+Research on Internet censorship is hampered by a lack of adequate models of censor behavior, encompassing both censors' current practice and their likely future evolution.
 Censor models guide the development of circumvention systems, so it is important to get them right.
-A censor model should be understood not just as a set of capabilities-such as the ability to monitor network traffic-but as a set of priorities constrained by resource limitations.
+A censor model should be understood not only as a set of capabilities-such as the ability to monitor network traffic-but also as a set of priorities constrained by resource limitations.
+A circumvention system designed under inadequate assumptions runs the risk of being either easily blocked, or impractical to deploy.